 If you try my recipes, please leave a comment and rating below and tag me on your Instagram or Facebook post with @greensmoothiegourmet and #greensmoothiegourmet so I can see and share your remakes!!

 Peanut Butter Bars

 - Line a loaf pan with parchment paper

 Make bar crust

 - In a food process, mix all ingredients.
 The batter should be crumbly like cookie dough.
-If you use pea protein powder instead of almond flour, add a few tbsp of milk to loosen the batter a bit.
+If you use oat flour instead of almond flour, add a few tbsp of milk to loosen the batter a bit.

 - Press into the lined pan.
 I cover the batter with saran wrap, and then flatten hard with the bottom of a glass or flat bottom metal measuring cup.

 - Set in freezer while you make the ganache top.